Quick/Spry/README.md

 `to`
 `toEventually`

-The following Matchers are also included:
+Along with the following Matchers:

 `beAKindOf`
 `beAnInstanceOf`